Household bin collections

 - food caddy weekly (with either recycling or refuse collection)

-Find out what to put in each bin:
+Find out what you can put in each type of bin:

 - blue bin - mixed recycling